joelburton/Crushinator/docs/design.rst

 be constructed with very little code, just a few lines pulling in the required pieces from the core of the system, and augmenting with replacement components as needed.

-.. note:: At this point, I don't see a really clear use case for this last paragraph.
-As such, I'd consider it a less important requirement.
-However, given
-          that crushinator is both a tool and a framework, I think satisfying it in the fist couple of releases is probably a good idea.
-It will help enforce separation of concerns and modularity.

 Proof-of-Concept Implementations
 ================================
 It will be necessary to ensure the framework is flexible and useful enough for public release by